Suwannee terrane: Charleston terrane

 The Charleston terrane was a crustal fragment that collided with the Suwannee terrane during the Mesoproterozoic.
 The tectonic plate carrying the Charleston terrane was subducted under the Suwannee terrane, then part of Gondwana.
 The subduction initiated the volcanism that created the Osceola Arc on the Gondwana continental margin from about 625 Ma until about 550 Ma, ending when the Charleston terrane collided with the Suwannee terrane.
 The Osceola Arc probably developed on the Gondwana continental margin when the plate carrying the Charleston terrane collided with Gondwana.
 The Brunswick Magnetic Anomaly marks the suture between the Charleston and Suwannee terranes.
 The Brunswick Suture Zone is a seismically detected zone dipping southward that is interpreted as the boundary between Charlston and Suwannee terranes.
-It is 25 to 50 km wide and 700 km long.
+It is 25–50 km wide and 700 km long.
 The northern boundary of the Charleston terrane is poorly defined due to sparse data.
 Suwannee Basin rocks occur on both Suwannee and Charleston terrane crustal blocks, indicating that the Suwannee and Charleston terranes joined before the Suwannee Basin sediments were laid down.
 There is no evidence of pre-Mesozoic rifting in the Suwannee Basin.
 The entire Suwannee crustal block (including the Charleston terrane) may have been part of Gondwana until the Triassic rifting.